 Provides a text-based display of the values for arbitrary instances of a selected performance metric, suitable for ASCII logs or inquiry over a slow link.

-Aggregates an arbitrary collection of PCP archive logs into a folio to be used with pmafm.
+Aggregates an arbitrary collection of PCP archives into a folio to be used with pmafm.

 Is the Performance Metrics Collection Daemon (PMCD).
 This daemon must run on each system being monitored, to collect and export the performance information necessary to monitor the system.